Volunteer Opportunities

 Adults (18+ and no longer a student) may apply for volunteer service at any time.
 Graduate students can apply as an adult.

 College student volunteers are accepted three times per year during the fall, spring, and summer.
-The summer enrollment dates are April 22 – May 10, 2024.
+The spring 2025 enrollment dates are December 20th, 2024 – January 10th, 2025.
 College students can only apply during an enrollment period.
 Student applications will not be accepted after an enrollment period has ended.

-Health Careers Academy applications are accepted only during the month of January.
+Health Careers Academy applications are accepted during the month of January each year and applications for the Junior Volunteer Program are accepted April 1st – 30th each year.

 Application Details